U.S. appeals court throws out Democrats' lawsuit challenging Trump businesses

 The three-judge panel said it was bound by U.S. Supreme Court decisions that have limited the ability of individual members of Congress to litigate questions that affect the legislative branch as a whole.

 The Democratic lawmakers “can, and likely will, continue to use their weighty voices to make their case to the American people, their colleagues in the Congress and the President himself, all of whom are free to engage that argument as they see fit,” the three-judge panel wrote.
-“But we will not—indeed we cannot—participate in this debate.”
+“But we will not - indeed we cannot - participate in this debate.”

 “We’re disappointed in the panel’s decision and are considering next steps,” said Elizabeth Wydra, a lawyer who argued on behalf of the lawmakers.